 - Pre-heat the oven to 350°.
 Line 30 muffin pans with paper cupcake liners.

-- To make the cream cheese frosting, combine the cream cheese, butter, and vanilla extract in a large mixing bowl and beat on high speed until smooth, about 3 minutes.
+- To make the cream cheese frosting, combine the cream cheese, butter, vanilla, and salt in a large mixing bowl and beat on high speed until smooth, about 3 minutes.

 - With the mixer on low, slowly add the powdered sugar until it is well incorporated.
 Scrape down the sides of the bowl and beat on high speed for 1 more minute

 - Once the cupcakes have cooled completely, frost them with a butter knife or pipe with a decorating tip.
 If you don’t have a tip you can place the frosting in a ziplock bag and cut a small hole in the corner of the bag then pipe it onto the cupcakes.

 *If you fill the cupcake liners ¾ full your cupcakes will mound higher over the paper liners but you will only get 24 cupcakes and will need to increase your bake time by 1 or 2 minutes.
 The cupcakes shown in the photos were made by filling the liners just over half way and I got 30 cupcakes out of the batch. **This recipe works for a full size cake as well.
 One batch will make two 8-inch round cakes and will need to bake for 28-30 minutes or until a tester comes out clean.